-Your organisational information management system securely records Participant information, is easy to navigate and accessible for staff.
+Your organisational information management system securely records participant information, is easy to navigate and accessible for staff.
 Information held is relevant to the complexity of your organisation, is regularly updated and maintained to ensure its ongoing accuracy.

--v I ( " == EXA N/I 🖵 I -v $\mathbf{L}$ IVIEL
+MAPPING TO NSMHS

+Primary Standards: 8.9 Other relevant Standards: 1.14, 1.3, 6.15, 7.7, 7.9, 10.6.4

-Participant Information Management System storing all Participant information Information and Records Management Policy and/or Procedure documents - outlining processes that ensure ongoing maintenance and accuracy of the information it holds Other ICT Policy and/or Procedure as required to support information management systems IM IPLEMENTATION INTO EVERYDAY PRACTICE Ensure that all Participant personal and service-related information is kept updated within the information management system Efficiency within the system is maintained by storing only relevant information Ensure information is clearly labelled.
-You may consider developing a naming template for organisational records for each Participant - i.e. DD.MM.YYYY - Last Name - First Name - Document Title If your information management system is online/digital, ensure you have adequate virus and software protection, to prevent any loss of information or data leaks
+Participant Information Management System storing all participant information

+Information and Records Management Policy and/or Procedure documents - outlining processes that ensure ongoing maintenance and accuracy of the information it holds

+Other ICT Policy and/or Procedure as required to support information management systems

+Ensure all participant personal and service-related information is kept updated within the information management system

+Efficiency within the system is maintained by storing only relevant information

+Ensure information is clearly labelled.
+You may consider developing a naming template for organisational records for each participant - i.e. DD.MM.YYYY - Last Name - First Name - Document Title

+If your information management system is online/digital, ensure you have adequate virus and software protection, to prevent any loss of information or data leaks

-SELF-ASSESSMENT (what you already have e.g. policy/procedure/practice) GAPS IDENTIFIED (what you might be missing) READINESS ACTION PLAN (what you're going to do to meet the NDIS Practice Standards and Quality Indicators) FURTHER INFORMATION • Disability Support Guide - importance of record keeping and Information management for NDIS providers • NDIS Operational Guideline: Recording, disclosing and using information • FAQs: Reliable Record Keeping
+(what you're going to do to meet the NDIS Practice Standards and Quality Indicators)

-• Article on the importance of keeping case notes for NDIS Participants
+- Disability Support Guide Importance of Record Keeping and Information Management for NDIS Providers - NDIS Information Handling Operational Guideline Recording, Disclosing and Using Information - NDS: Reliable Record Keeping: FAQs - Why, What and How to Capture Great Case Notes (for NDIS providers)